brightspot/react-examples/apq-app/app/README.md

 Follow the [instructions](https://github.com/brightspot/react-examples/tree/feature/cma-next) for running the Brightspot instance.

-Run the development server.
-CD into `apq-app/app` and run the following commands:
+Once the development server is running, CD into `apq-app/app` and run the following commands:

 ```
 yarn && yarn start
 ```

 Navigate to `http://localhost:3000` in your browser to see the result.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Publish CMS Content